muhammadfriendsplay-code/animegif-/README.md

 GIFs are always Anime excpet if said otherwise.

+# USEFULL

+/help -- Get started

 # Upcoming:

 N/A D:

 # Current Commands:

+/support -- Get the link to the SUPPORT/SUGGESTION only disocrd server

 /gifhelp -- Get help on what GIFs you can use!